hylcos/InChat/README.md

 #### Linux
 ##### Compiling from source
 Download the latest release version from this program.
-Unzip the downloaded file and add this to your .bash_profile
+Unzip the downloaded file and add this to your .Bash_profile

-> LD_LIBRARY_PATH=/home/udingh/Projects/InChat/lib/linux/64
+> LD_LIBRARY_PATH=/home/udingh/Projects/InChat/lib/Linux/64

 > export LD_LIBRARY_PATH